radixdlt/official-examples/step-by-step/05-gumball-machine-with-owner/README.md

 # 5. Gumball Machine with an Owner

 This example builds on top of the previous Gumball Machine example.
 In this one we add an owner to the gumball machine.
-Once we have an owner we can provided a way to actually retrieve the collected XRD!
+Once we have an owner we can provide a way to actually retrieve the collected XRD!
 This can be done by adding a withdrawal method that's protected by an owner badge, which ensures that only the possessor of the badge is able to perform the withdrawal.
 While we're at it,